reikoNeko/SNAG/PITCHME.md

 #### Else Heart.Break()
 * Acquire a Modifier and change the code of street lights, network junctions, even beer!
 * In-game language called Språk has developed a small community on github.
-* Story progression is weak but the programming options are not.

 <img src="images/Else_HeartBreak_hotel_code_1024x596.png" height="300" align="center" alt="The hotel computer's source">